readthedocs/addons/README.md

 # Empower your docs with Read the Docs

-This repository contains a self-contained JavaScript client that will empower your docs, elevating them to the next level 🚀
+This repository contains a self-contained JavaScript client that will empower your docs, elevating them to the next level 🚀.
+All these features are enabled by default *just* by hosting your documentation in Read the Docs.

 ## Features